cortexlabs/nucleus/README.md

 1. Determine the highest `batch_interval` with which you are still comfortable for your application.
 Keep in mind that the batch interval is not the only component of the overall latency - the inference on the batch and the pre/post processing also have to occur.
 1. Multiply the maximum throughput from step 1 by the `batch_interval` from step 2.
 The result is a number which you can assign to `max_batch_size`.
 1. Run the load test again.
 If the inference fails with that batch size (e.g. due to running out of GPU or RAM memory), then reduce `max_batch_size` to a level that works (reduce `batch_interval` by the same factor).
 1. Use the load test to determine the peak throughput of the Nucleus server.
 Multiply the observed throughput by the `batch_interval` to calculate the average batch size.
 If the average batch size coincides with `max_batch_size`, then it might mean that the throughput could still be further increased by increasing `max_batch_size`.
 If it's lower, then it means that `batch_interval` is triggering the inference before `max_batch_size` requests have been aggregated.
-If modifying both `max_batch_size` and `batch_interval` doesn't improve the throughput, then the service may be bottlenecked by something else (e.g. CPU, network IO, `processes_per_replica`, `threads_per_process`, etc).
+If modifying both `max_batch_size` and `batch_interval` doesn't improve the throughput, then the service may be bottlenecked by something else (e.g. CPU, network IO, `processes`, `threads_per_process`, etc).